Aylsham: Local government

 In medieval times the parish of Aylsham was established as four manors, the main manor of Lancaster, Vicarage manor, Sexton's manor and Bolwick manor.
 The ownership of the Lancaster manor changed hands many times, before James I assigned it to his son, the future Charles I.

-In the course of the events which lead up to the English Civil War Charles I had to raise as much money as possible, and mortgaged Lancaster manor to the Corporation of the City of London.
+In the course of the events which led up to the English Civil War Charles I had to raise as much money as possible, and mortgaged Lancaster manor to the Corporation of the City of London.
 The Corporation eventually sold it to Sir John Hobart, and through him it passed to the ownership of the Blickling Estate.
 The current lords of the manor are the National Trust.

-Formerly part of the South Erpingham Hundred, Aylsham was, for administrative purposes, absorbed into St. Faith's and Aylsham Rural District Council in 1894 and became part of Broadland District Council in 1974.
+Formerly part of the South Erpingham Hundred, Aylsham was, for administrative purposes, absorbed into St Faith's and Aylsham Rural District in 1894 and became part of Broadland District in 1974.
 Local issues come under the jurisdiction of Aylsham Town Council which is based at Aylsham Town Hall.